PlasmaHH/vdb/doc/THEME.md

 ## `theme list`

-List known theme names along with their files
+List known theme names along with their files.

+It will also show a few samples of the colours, sorted by the frequency that colour is used in the theme config.

+You can set

+* `vdb-theme-sample-char`  to control which character is used in the sample output column.
+* `vdb-theme-sample-len`  at most this much colours are shown.

 ## `theme save <name> <file>`